-The average rate on interest-bearing liabilities decreased 19 basis points from 2010 to 2011 and 38 basis points from 2009 to 2010.
-These changes were caused primarily by deposit pricing and product mix.
-The average rate on total interest-bearing deposits decreased 20 basis points from 2010 to 2011 and 42 basis points from 2009 to 2010.
+The average rate on interest-bearing liabilities decreased 30 basis points from 2011 to 2012 and 20 basis points from 2010 to 2011.
+These changes were caused primarily by management of the deposit pricing and product mix and the continued low rate environment.
+The average rate on total interest-bearing deposits decreased 24 basis points from 2011 to 2012 and 21 basis points from 2010 to 2011.
 In general, deposit pricing is done in response to monetary policy actions and yield curve changes.
 Local competition for funds affects the cost of time deposits, which are primarily comprised of certificates of deposit.
 The Company issues brokered certificates of deposit as a substitute for offering promotional certificates of deposit when their rates are lower.
 The rates on brokered certificates of deposit are usually comparable with other wholesale funding sources and these funds can be gathered more efficiently without causing existing deposits to reprice.
 The Company prefers to rely most heavily on non-maturity deposits, which include NOW accounts, money market accounts, and savings accounts.
-The average balance of non-maturity interest-bearing deposits increased \$10,598,000 or 6.0% from \$176,543,000 during 2010 to \$187,141,000 in 2011 and increased \$20,044,000 or 12.8% from \$156,499,000 during 2009 to \$176,543,000 during 2010.
+The average balance of non-maturity interest-bearing deposits increased \$29.4 million or 15.6% from \$188.0 million during 2011 to \$217.4 million in 2012 and \$11.5 million or 6.5% from \$176.5 million during 2010 to \$188.0 million during 2011.
 Changes in the average rate on interest-bearing liabilities can also be affected by the pricing on other sources of funds, namely borrowings.
 The Company utilizes overnight borrowings in the form of federal funds purchased and retail repurchase agreements.
 The Company also borrows funds for a longer term through wholesale repurchase agreements, which require marketable securities as collateral.
-The average rate on these borrowings decreased 19 basis points from 2010 to 2011 and increased 1 basis point from 2009 to 2010.
-The cost of federal funds purchased is affected by the Federal Reserve's changes in the federal funds target rate, which remained at 0.25% during 2011.
-The rate on retail repurchase agreements is variable and changes monthly.
+The average rate on these borrowings increased 63 basis points from 2011 to 2012 and increased 41 basis points from 2010 to 2011.
+The rate on wholesale repurchase agreements is fixed at 3.54%, while the cost of federal funds purchased is affected by the Federal Reserve's changes in the federal funds target rate, which remained at 0.25% during 2012.
+The Company has not borrowed funds through retail repurchase agreements since June 2011.
 Finally, the Company borrows from the Federal Home Loan Bank through short and long term advances.
-The average rate on FHLB advances increased 53 basis points from 2010 to 2011 and 7 basis points from 2009 to 2010.
-The average balance on FHLB advances decreased \$12,063,000 in 2011.
+The average rate on FHLB advances decreased 9 basis points from 2011 to 2012 and increased 21 basis points from 2010 to 2011.
+The average balance on FHLB advances decreased \$15.3 million in 2012.

 The table titled "Volume and Rate Analysis" provides information about the effect of changes in financial assets and liabilities and changes in rates on net interest income.
 Non-accruing loans are excluded from the average outstanding loans.
-Tax-equivalent net interest income increased \$526,000 during 2011.
-The increase in tax-equivalent net interest income during 2011 is comprised of an increase due to volume of \$1,108,000 and a decrease due to rate of \$582,000.
-The change in tax-equivalent net interest income during 2011 was primarily affected by low rates on deposits, Federal Home Loan Bank advances, and taxable loans.
+Tax-equivalent net interest income increased \$408 thousand during 2012.
+The increase in tax-equivalent net interest income during 2012 is comprised of an increase due to volume of \$1.6 million and a decrease due to rate of \$1.2 million.
+The change in tax-equivalent net interest income during 2012 was primarily affected by low rates on deposits, Federal Home Loan Bank advances, and taxable loans.